pyF4all/pyDAMPF/README.md

 Example
 ---------

-To relate to the use of pyDAMPF you can access `Google Colab notebook`_.
+To relate to the use of pyDAMPF you can access [Google Colab notebook](https://colab.research.google.com/drive/1ZM_aQsuYWUD2gnhcIhngpypJ6m1MbFxE?usp=sharing)